 There was a problem.
 Please refresh the page and try again.

 The benefits of not drinking alcohol are significant - ditching the drink will dramatically boost your mind, mood and general health.

-Making the decision to stop drinking alcohol can initially seem like a huge life change for some.
-But with a plethora of positives to your body – be that to your brain, your organs, or simply saying goodbye to googling how to prevent a hangover and the negative effects of alcohol on skin – It’s safe to say it’s one that very few people go back on.
+Making the decision on giving up alcohol can initially seem like a huge life change for some.
+But with a plethora of positives to your body - be that to your brain, your organs, or simply saying goodbye to googling how to prevent a hangover and the negative effects of alcohol on skin - it’s safe to say it’s one that very few people go back on.

 “Quitting or cutting back on alcohol, combined with a healthy lifestyle, will greatly reduce your risk of developing a serious disease,” explains GP, Dr Hemal Shah.
 “In fact, drinking more than 14 units a week for 10-20 years increases your risk of developing serious illnesses, including cancer, stroke, heart disease, liver and brain disease.”

 1. Ditching alcohol is better for our brains

 It's hardly a surprise to learn that the classic signs of drunkenness - including slurred speech, poor memory and slower reflexes - are all the result of alcohol’s impact on the mind.

 Research from the University of Boston unpicks this, with their study finding that alcohol blocks the chemical signals (neurons) between brain cells.
 And this in turn triggers these common side effects.

 One alarming University of Tasmania study also showed that long term heavy drinking can shrink the frontal lobes of our brain and impair our thinking skills.